Should You Use a Personal Credit Card for Business Expenses?

 Without good bookkeeping, you’ll have no idea whether you’re making a profit or losing money on your business.

-Good bookkeeping is also important if you want to expand your business by getting a loan or need help paying your business taxes.
+Good bookkeeping is also important if you want to expand your business by getting a personal loan or need help paying your business taxes.

 Any lender or accountant will want to look at your business’ books to make sure that everything makes sense and that you can track your revenue and expenses.